 Do you have a finite project (book, thesis, proposal) to complete?

 I want to be clear about something.
 Choosing ghostwriting over coaching doesn't mean you can't write.
-Some of my ghostwriting clients are genuinely excellent writers — they're just too busy to do it at the volume and consistency their platform requires.
+Some of my ghostwriting clients are genuinely excellent writers.
+They're just too busy to do it at the volume and consistency their platform requires.

 And choosing coaching over ghostwriting doesn't mean you lack expertise or authority.
-Some of my most capable coaching clients are world-class experts in their fields — they just haven't had anyone invest in developing their written communication as seriously as their other professional skills.
+Some of my most capable coaching clients are world-class experts in their fields; they just haven't had anyone invest in developing their written communication as seriously as their other professional skills.

 Both services are about working smarter, not compensating for a deficiency.
 The only question is what kind of working smarter fits your actual situation right now.